mytory/mytory-markdown/readme.txt

 == Description ==

 This plugin get markdown file path on dropbox public link or github raw content url.
 It convert markdown file to html, and put it to post content.

+It also provide text mode that write markdown in post edit page.
+Markdown text converted to html is put to editor by real-time.
+Text mode don't use url.

 = Features =